 In February 2012, Regina did a benefit concert at Rose Hall for HIAS, an organization that helped a young Regina Spektor and her family emigrate from the Soviet Union.

-All American Speakers is a speakers bureau and booking agency providing information on booking Regina Spektor for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Regina Spektor speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Regina Spektor for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Regina Spektor speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Regina Spektor, an inspirational motivational speaker. bio for Regina Spektor agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Regina Spektor